GoogleChrome/developer.chrome.com/site/en/articles/reporting-observer/index.md

 }, {types: ['intervention'], buffered: true});
 ```

-This option is great for situations like lazy-loading a library that uses a
+This option is great for situations like lazy loading a library that uses a
 `ReportingObserver`.
 The observer gets added late, but you don't miss out on
 anything that happened earlier in the page load.